facebook/facebook-ios-sdk/samples/GraphApiSample/ReadMe.txt

 Using the Sample
 Install the Facebook SDK for iOS.
-Launch the JustRequestSample project using Xcode from the <Facebook SDK>/samples/JustRequestSample directory.
+Launch the GraphApiSample project using Xcode from the <Facebook SDK>/samples/GraphApiSample directory.

 Changes from Previous Versions
 1.0 - First release.